Do not encourage coyotes or foxes by feeding them!

-Do not allow spills to accumulate below bird feeders.
+- Do not allow spillage to accumulate outside bird feeders.

-Keep grills and barbecues clean.
-Even small food scraps may attract animals.
+- Keep grills and barbecues clean.
+Even the smallest food scraps may attract coyotes or foxes.